simplex-chat/simplex-chat/simplex-messaging-implementation.md

-# Edge-messagng protocol implementation
+# Simplex messaging protocol implementation

-This document defines specific elements to be used by client and server implementations of edge-messaging protocol.
-This protocol relies on the connection creation and messaging flows defined in generic [edge-messaging protocol][1].
+This document defines specific elements to be used by client and server implementations of simplex messaging protocol.
+This protocol relies on the connection creation and messaging flows defined in generic [simplex messaging protocol][1].

 This document defines:
 - [cryptographic algorithms](#cryptographic-algorithms) to sign/verify requests and to encrypt/decrypt messages.